You are here

 This is a very generious award that currently funds students at a level of $30,000 for up to three years.
 A variety of disciplines are eligible to apply, so please check out the website.
-Students apply at-large in mid-November, but the Fellowships and Awards Coordinator has information on this award.
+Students apply at-large in October; the Fellowships and Awards Coordinator has more information on this award.

 This is a great opportunity for students looking to enter the Foreign Service upon graduation.